Weird / Neat Covers

 This category is devoted to weird, cool, interesting cover art on records that might otherwise be not so interesting.

-• Paul Becker & Hearing Things: Safe Paul Becker & Hearing Things: Safe
+Paul Becker & Hearing Things: Safe

 Quirky local record with what has to be one of my favorite covers ever.
 Musically it’s a somewhat uneasy mix of ultra lightweight punk, bland AOR, and ballads with an almost prog bent.
 A tough one to figure out as there seems to be a whiff of novelty to it, but also some fairly sound […]

-• OPERATION DROPOUT OPERATION DROPOUT
+OPERATION DROPOUT

 Picked this one up for the great cover.
 It’s a two record set put out by the Chicago Daily News and WLS Radio in conjunction with forums and broadcasts addressing the problem of school dropout in 1966.
 Three out of the four sides are dry and boring press conferences.
 The remaining side contains excerpts from […]

-• Anenzephalia - Lyse Anenzephalia - Lyse
+Anenzephalia – Lyse

 First I’ll start off with a disclaimer: I borrowed this record from my girlfriend who used to be a big industrial fan.
 I am really not that knowledgable on industrial stuff at all, hell I don’t really like it even, but this one seemed too weird not to be shared.
-Thanks to […]
+Thanks to her for the […]

 Many consider Happy End the first true rock band from Japan.
 This is due to the fact that they were the first to make rock albums sung entirely in their native Japanese.
-They are very well known in Japan, however Im not sure of their popularity in the Western World so I hope this mini-review […]
+They are very well known in Japan, however I’m not sure of their popularity in the Western World so I hope this mini-review […]

-• Various - Cumbias Y Gaitas de Colombia Various - Cumbias Y Gaitas de Colombia
+Various – Cumbias Y Gaitas de Colombia

 Housed in an incredibly nice cover with a unique pre-historic Flinstone vibe (the drum, the model, the hair…), this record contains several outstanding cumbias.
 I thought the following cumbia (eh, or Gaita?) from this record is a nice one to post because it features a great hot-jazz guitarist who at one point goes out of […]

-• Various - Sensazioni Various - Sensazioni
+Various – Sensazioni

 The Italian Phase 6 series might have had one of the coolest strings of sexy covers ever.
 This one is an absolute favorite of mine.
 The typefont, the angle, the color of the sky, the choice of model, the negligent position of her bikini.
 One can almost smell the hot herb-filled air of Italy’s coast […]

-• Teenage Talk-In Teenage Talk-In
+Teenage Talk-In

 Strange 60’s Christian lp that has one of my favorite covers of all time.
 It depicts youthful scenes of of the era; playing baseball, dancing, riding on a motorcycle, holding a portable radio dangerously close to your ear and screaming, getting maced by the cops, hallucinating the Beatles’ disembodied heads, etc. And the message, delivered […]